apollographql/apollo-studio-community/README.md

 ```

-## Reminder that we'd love your feedback
+## Reminder: We'd love your feedback

 If you made it to the end of this README, thank you for coming on this journey with us!
 Please remember that we're eager to hear any thoughts you have through our [feedback form](https://forms.gle/hhfA72JPC3fw43Wx5) and the Issues on this repository.